AuTURBO/RDSim/README.md

 </div>

 ## 1. Environment Settings
-There are two ways to execute: 'local' or 'docker'
+There are two ways to execute: 'Manual Installation && build' or 'Docker Installation'

 **RDSim clone**